Neel-Error404/StrategyLab/README.md

 ## 📄 **License**

-MIT License - See `LICENSE` file for details.
+StrategyLab is released under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ---